 To ensure that tomorrow's AI experts are trained in the field of healthcare, and that healthcare professionals are also trained in the field of AI, Aurélien CORROYER-DULMONT, head of the Artificial Intelligence (AI) department and medical imaging researcher-engineer at the Centre Baclesse, is teaching courses on the application of AI in the fields of medical imaging and oncology.

-Initially, these theoretical courses will be dedicated to students in the second year of the Master's degree in Computer Science, Artificial Intelligence, Data Science and Health at theUniversité de Caen Normandie.
-Then, from September 2025, healthcare professionals preparing a DU (Diplôme Universitaire) "AI et donnée" with a "healthcare" module will also be able to take specific courses on AI in healthcare.
-The forthcoming opening of this DU is already generating a great deal of interest.
+Initially, these theoretical courses are aimed at second-year Master's students studying Computer Science, Artificial Intelligence, Data Science, and Health atthe University of Caen Normandy.
+There are around 20 students enrolled in this program.
+Then, starting in September 2025, healthcare professionals preparing for a university diploma (DU) in AI and Data with a health module will also be able to take specific courses on AI in healthcare.
+The upcoming launch of this DU is already generating a lot of excitement.

 The inauguration of its AI Workstation, an initiative combining technological performance and interdisciplinary collaboration, sets the stage for major new advances in patient care and the application of AI in healthcare.